You may be thinking “Why should I learn Chinese in 2023?”

 Let us answer that question for you.
-While it’s the middle of February, we don’t see a problem with starting a New Year’s Resolution in February revolving around Mandarin language learning.
+While it’s the middle of March, we don’t see a problem with starting a New Year’s Resolution for next year revolving around Mandarin language learning.

 Continue reading this article to find out the reasons why we believe learning the Chinese language should be on your to-do list for this year.